Betterment/with_transactional_lock/README.md

 ### MySQL

 MySQL does not have built-in support for transactional advisory locks.
 So, MySQL gets a special treatment.
-We emulate the behavior of postgres using a special `advisory_locks` table with a unique index on the `name` column.
-This allows us to provide the same transactional and mutual exclusivity guarantees as postgres.
+We emulate the behavior of PostgreSQL using a special `advisory_locks` table with a unique index on the `name` column.
+This allows us to provide the same transactional and mutual exclusivity guarantees as PostgreSQL.
 The trade-off is that you need to add another table to your database, and that table will slowly accumulate rows.
 You can cull the table with whatever frequency you like.